 "Any Currency" Magento 2 extension

-A must have extension for those who accept cryptocurrency in Magento2 online shop.
+A must have extension for those who accept cryptocurrency in Magento2 online shop and wish to improve Magento currency service.
 This allows you to install any custom currency to Magento2 so your customers will see the exact prices and place orders in preferred currency.

 Magento2 "Any Currency" extension is listed on the Magento marketplace.